 Woolworths has a proud record of food donation in partnership with food relief organisations in Australia and New Zealand.
-We work with many food relief charities that collect food from our stores and provide meals for people in need in our communities.
+We work with a large number of food relief charities that collect food from our stores and provide meals for people in need in our communities.

 Fresh Food Future

 The United Nations Food and Agriculture Organisation (UNFAO) estimates that feeding a global population that is projected to reach 9.1 billion in 2050 would require a 70% increase in food production.
 The UNFAO projections indicate that 90% of the gains in production needed will be achieved by increasing yield growth and cropping intensity on existing farmlands rather than by increasing the amount of land brought under agricultural production(1).
 The challenge of boosting crop yields is made more pressing by climate change.
 In Australia, there is the additional concern of the ageing of the farm population which has been evident in official statistics in Australia since 1981(2).

 Our Fresh Food Future program aims to contribute to developing solutions for these challenges and it reaffirms our commitment to investing in the future of rural Australia and food security.
 Fresh Food Future draws together a number of initiatives to address two main objectives:

 Fresh Food Future has four program areas which help direct our initiatives and investment.
 These are:

 - Foundations for the Future – includes research to support sound policy development.